-Keep your playlist diverse always attempting to understand the variety of others from a very broad and accepting and welcoming perspective.
-The playlist should be evolving and challenging your contacts with others.
-Our playlist should always allow for the newness of diversity within reason to your own values.
+Keep your playlist diverse, always attempting to understand the variety of interests of others, and accepting and welcoming perspective.
+The playlist should evolve and challenging your contacts with others.
+Our playlist should always allow for the newness of diversity within reason of your values.

-Playlist Song #1 About a young persons journey out on their own forming opinions of life for themselves as they encounter it.
-Claire is the town He grew up in.
+Playlist Song #1 About a young persons journey out on their own forming opinions of life for themselves as they encounter life head on, Claire is the town.

 We All Have Different Playlists

-We all have different playlists and our circumstances may at times change them up.
-We are all human's that falter in the area of interpretation of someone’s playlist.
-We all tend to want to be followers of the unconditional love of Christ and giver's of said love.
+We all have different playlists, and our circumstances may change them up.
+As human’s, we falter in the interpretation of someone’s playlist.
+Everyone wants to be followers of the unconditional love of Christ and givers of said love.
 We all can witness well when in our roles of messenger and yet we slip when in our boxes and comfort zones.
 I pray we all improve our interpretations of others and see only that which will build His Kingdom.
-I pray we forgive the weaknesses of our humble humanity and know we want all that is to be for Him.
-Know it is hard to turn away from the things that tear it down.
-I pray we find true strength in walking for Him together.
+I pray we forgive the weaknesses of our broken humanity and know we want all is to be for Him.
+Remember, it is hard to turn away from the things that tear it down.
+I pray we find real strength in walking for Him together.

 Playlist Song #2 Talk about conflict here it is Love and Relationship ~

 A Playlist All For Him!

 How about this being written on our hearts today?

-I love you and I know you love me, I forgive you and I know you forgive me as well.
+I love you, and I know you are the same, I forgive you and I know you forgive me as well.
 We are living for the King.
 We will make mistakes, but we will seek Him first and keep on changing our playlist, living it all for Him.

 Proverbs 26: 20-22